Make a latex concrete mold and cast it to make a concrete cowboy boot planter.

 For the top area closed by the gauze, just dab mold builder onto that.
 Brush it on and over the edge.

 If it’s not fully covered on the first pass, it’s okay, it will be easier to cover on the following layers.

 To save time, you should alternate the mold building between pieces to help with drying times.

-So after brushing on the first layer onto the insert, use the heat gun to get it mostly dry, set it aside and move onto building the next layer of the cowboy boot.
+So after brushing on the first layer onto the insert, use the heat gun to get it mostly dry.
+After it’s dry, set it aside and move onto building the next layer of the cowboy boot.